Introduction to IoT: Introduction

 \item Recent studies have been examined to facilitate this assessment.
 Additionally, this chapter encompasses a taxonomy of IoT technologies, including extensive coverage of field communication.

 \item In conclusion, this chapter offers a comprehensive discussion of the open research challenges, ethical considerations, as well as the legal and regulatory aspects of IoT. \end{enumerate}

 \textbf{Chapter organization:} It begins with an exploration of the fundamentals in Section \ref{sec:fundamentals}, covering the history \ref{sec:history}, components \ref{subsec:componentsOfIoT}, and characteristics \ref{sec:char}.
-In Section \ref{sec: adv_of_IoT}, the advantages of IoT are examined, with a focus on both the general perspective and specific domains such as healthcare and agriculture.
+In Section \ref{sec: adv_of_IoT}, the advantages of IoT are examined.
 By introducing a generic architecture in Section \ref{sec:architecture}, the taxonomy of technologies that underpin IoT operations are discussed in detail in Section \ref{sec:technologies}.
 Furthermore, Section \ref{sec:applications} explores the extensive array of application domains of IoT, with a focus on multiple promising research works within each domain, aiming to provide a comprehensive understanding of its real-world applications.
 It concludes in Section \ref{sec:challenges} by addressing the key challenges that IoT faces today, considering insights from the reviewed literature, and sheds light on potential future scopes and developments in the ever-evolving realm of IoT technology.
+Table \ref{tab:abbreviations} represents some abbreviations mentioned in this chapter.